New! View and download the detailed program. Updates will be made as additional information becomes available.

 - Get the latest on recent ICSI projects, including work with the Peterson Center and SIM Practice Facilitation

 - Share ideas, challenges and possible solutions with your colleagues, locally and from around the country

 - It's our 20th Annual Colloquium – what's an anniversary without cake?

-A preliminary program is now available!
+Check out the complete line-up of breakout sessions, keynoters and other program features with our detailed program.
 We also have CME accreditation, objectives and intended audience information here.
-We encourage you to download and share our flyer and these web pages with others who may be interested.
-The complete program will be available in late February or early March.
+We encourage you to download and share this information with others who may be interested.

 Transforming Lives: The Art of Person-Centered Care

 Allison Massari will kick off the conference by taking us on a journey, offering tools to rise above any obstacle, and find peace, purpose, and happiness despite turbulent times.
 As the survivor of two life-threatening car accidents, Massari shares her story of absolute loss, to forgiveness and understanding.
 She illuminates how compassionate, patient-centered care can build an expansive, life-changing foundation for healing, for both patient and provider.

 With sensitivity and compassion born from her experiences, Massari shines light on the provider’s immense value to a patient who is suffering, reinvigorating employees and helping heal health care burnout in the workplace.
 As an advocate for both patient and health care provider, Massari’s powerful understanding of the essential nature of patient-centered care fortifies audience members, offering applicable tools for managing change, adversity, and the everyday challenges of being human.
 Learn more about Allison Massari.